Powering the future with renewable energy

 - They have low operating costs

 While some renewable energy sources, such as solar and wind power, are dependent on weather conditions, others like geothermal are constant.
-The variability of renewables can for example be managed with energy storage solutions to provide a continuous supply even when weather conditions are not favorable.
+To ensure a reliable energy supply, we’re also exploring storage solutions that help balance fluctuations and keep power flowing when conditions change.

 Our solar and wind power strategy

-- Invest primarily in renewable power in Southeastern Europe
+- Invest in renewable power assets, primarily in Southeastern Europe, with a target of 2,4 TWh production by 2030

 - Build a portfolio of Power Purchase Agreements (PPAs) in Western Europe and invest selectively in renewable power projects to supply power for our operations